LokoSoloGames/Unity_PinchableScrollRect/README.md

 ## Getting Started
 * Use it same as the way you use the Unity ScrollRect component.
+* Add a UI/ScrollView from the GameObject Menu
+* Select the ScrollRect added, click on the context dropdown menu
+* Select "Replace as Pinchable"

 ## Important Remarks
 * PinchInputDetector component must have a higher execution order than PinchableScrollRect component or any IPinchHandler component in order to consume the original OnDrag pointer event beforehand.